 One of the significant challenges in this assignment is dealing with visited states.
 As part of applying search algorithms to real-world problems, you have to detect when multiple paths lead to the same state.
 This frequently happens in many domains, including navigation (where a high degree of connectivity and bidirectional movement along edges creates the possibility for many alternative paths between vertices).
 If you allow multiple paths to the same state to be generated and placed into the frontier, the queue will quickly expand, and the search will explode exponentially.
 Keeping track of visited states is a little tricky.
-You might set up an array parallel to the list of vertices with an entry (e.g. bool, int, or Node) for each vertex, to keep track of whether a path has previously been found to it.
-But you will have to figure out the right place to check and/or update this in your search algorithm.
-If you get it wrong, you risk running out of memory (because of queue expansion), or eliminating some legitimate paths to the goal.
-Also, if you come across a state that has been previously visited, don't just discard it - you have to keep track of the shortest path, whichever has least depth between the new node and the node from when it was previously visited.
-(This is important for maintaining optimality of algorithms like BFS).
+You might set up an array parallel to the list of vertices with an entry to keep track of whether a path has previously been found to it.
+Without this, you risk of running out of memory (because of exponential queue expansion).